amundsen-io/amundsen/metadata/README.md

 # Amundsen Metadata service
 Amundsen Metadata service serves Restful API and responsible for providing and also updating metadata, such as table & column description, and tags.
-Metadata service is using Neo4j as a persistent layer.
+Metadata service can use Neo4j or Apache Atlas as a persistent layer.

 ## Requirements